 Given that $\theta_*(p_{\theta_*}(\cdot|y))=\theta_*$ (Thrm.~\ref{thrm:statpoints}), we have that $p_{\theta_*}(\cdot|y)$ is a fixed point of the above if and only if \eqref{eq:ULAstat} holds, which it does not.

 An obvious way to get~\eqref{eq:ULAstat} to hold is replacing the ULA kernel $K_\theta$ with a kernel whose stationary distribution is the posterior $p_\theta(\cdot|y)$ (e.g.~by adding an accept-reject step to the ULA kernel).
 This removes the time-discretization bias in the mean-field regime.
-In App.~\ref{app:MH}, we will see another (slightly less obvious) way to do so that also removes the bias for finite $N$ (at least in the case of PMGA).
+In App.~\ref{app:MH}, we will see another (slightly less obvious) way to do so.